Students pursuing a doctorate within the major of Psychology may now obtain a Minor in Quantitative Methodology.

 Approval to pursue the Minor is contingent on:

-Attendance of at least one semester’s worth (6 lectures) of the Community for Advanced Methodological Learning (CAMeL: http://psychology.pitt.edu/graduate/camel) series, including a presentation of one lecture on a topic approved by the CAMeL organization committee.
+D.) Enrollment in (1 credit) and attendance of at least one semester’s worth (6 lectures) of the Community for Advanced Methodological Learning (CAMeL: https://psychology.pitt.edu/graduate/camel) series, including a presentation of one lecture on a topic approved by the CAMeL organization committee.

 E.) Demonstration of mastery of quantitative methodology through the inclusion of an advanced technique as part of a milestone or independent project that has been approved by one of the affiliated faculty.

 For the purposes of evaluation, a number of faculty will constitute the Quantitative Minor review committee.
 Initially this review committee will comprise Drs.
 Aidan G.C.
 Wright, Elizabeth Votruba-Drzal, and Scott Fraundorf, and Rebecca Reed, and will be expanded or modified as needed moving forward and contingent on the availability of faculty with adequate expertise.
 The review committee will meet in the early spring semester of each academic year to review applications for the minor and each of the proposed requirements from those students who are pursing the minor.